codejr/finbot/readme.md

 Finbot
 ==========
-Finbot is a stockj and crypto trade simulation bot for discord.
+Finbot is a stock and crypto trade simulation bot for discord.

 Made just for fun with friends.
 No official hosting yet.
 Feel free to run your own.